 About Binah

-The relationship between Binah and time is critical.
-Chokhmah exists in the timeless instant; Binah introduces duration.
+The relationship between Binah and time is structural.
+Chokhmah lives in the timeless instant; Binah introduces duration.
 The gestation of an idea, a life, or a world requires time, and time is Binah's domain.
-This is why Binah is associated with Shabbat in some Kabbalistic systems -- Shabbat is the sanctification of time itself, the recognition that time is not merely a container for events but a dimension of the divine.
+This is why some Kabbalistic systems associate Binah with Shabbat — Shabbat as the sanctification of time itself, the recognition that time is not merely a container for events but a dimension of the divine.
+The Vedic kala-purusha (time as primordial person) describes the same insight from the other tradition: time as something experienced from inside, not surveyed from outside.

 Chakra Parallel